“We tend to eat what we’re familiar with, let’s become familiar with the weeds!” ~ Suzanne Tabert

 All About Our Workshops

 Based in Sandpoint Idaho and Seattle Washington, CMHS is one of the longest-running herbal schools in the Pacific Northwest.
 Community workshops are held at a variety of locations in Western and Central Washington and Sandpoint, Idaho, and will be plainly noted in the workshop descriptions.

 During the harvest intensives and apprenticeship programs, students gather wild herbs, process plant matter, and make appropriate remedies for the topic.
 Each workshop covers medicinal uses for the plants harvested, case study stories, anatomy and physiology, with best preparations for extracting and preserving the medicinal constituents, and appropriate applications.

-We are SO thrilled for the workshop offerings this winter!
-We’ve got an amazing ONLINE lineup for everyone, with a focus on successful herb gardening, immunity building, phytochemistry for beginners, and practical steps to overcome covid and day-to-day anxiety!
+We are SO thrilled for the workshop offerings this winter, starting in January 2022!
+We’ve got an amazing ONLINE lineup for everyone, with a focus on successful herb gardening, building robust immunity, phytochemistry for beginners, and practical steps to overcome covid and day-to-day anxiety!
 Really, check out the workshops, we are confident that what we have on offer is exactly what YOU need!
-And best yet, you can learn in the comfort and safety of your home.
+And best yet, you can learn in the comfort of your home.

 Taking your class was one of the best decisions of my life.
 Seriously.
 Being a part of the lovely, wise world of plants has brought me back to who I am.
 I realized a few months ago, that the Emily I’m most happy with and the one who feels right is the Emily that gets up early every Tuesday and drives up to your homestead and is home.
 The space that you create and nurture and fill with the magic of herbal medicine is such a glorious place to be and learn and grow in.
 You, as a person and strong badass wildcrafter, are an inspiration.